 Issues with countering disinformation arise because of several reasons.
 Firstly, efforts of debunking false/misleading content online are very fragmented.
 Secondly, it can be really time consuming because it is difficult to fact-check a piece of information if you do not know where to start.
 Thirdly, debunking disinformation costs way more than creating it, and lastly - it is difficult to disprove false claims in real time.
 All those issues considered, countering disinformation requires complex solutions.

-In the meantime DebunkEU.org utilizes the efforts and expertise of:
+DebunkEU.org utilizes the efforts and expertise of:

 A team of skilled analysts with backgrounds ranging from political science and history to business and media